egovernments/test-automation/README.md

 <!--Installation-->
 ### Installation
 Upon installing the above-required software.
-Follow the below steps to confiure and start execution
+Follow the below steps to configure and start execution
 * Open [git bash](https://git-scm.com/downloads) or any other terminal and execute `git clone https://github.com/egovernments/test-automation.git` to clone the project repository in the system
 * Open command prompt or terminal and run `mvn clean test`, this will start execution on `QA` by default